Capture and Daily Closing

 Third party payment methods, e.g. PayPal may treat this differently though, so you may have to ask them for further information.

 The daily closing follows the capture once daily, automatically at 22h CEST.
-During this process, all transactions that have passed through the capture are filed with the payment method processor in order to initiate the cash flow.
+During this process, all transactions that have passed through the capture are filed with the payment method processor in order.
+Depending on the payment processor, this is also the point, where all captured transactions are paid out onto the merchant's bank-account.
+Please contact your processor for the given payment method, if you need more information.

 It also serves as a "collecting" step, where all captured transactions are filed together, which then can be viewed inside the Backoffice.